The winners and losers in Republicans' plan to repeal and replace Obamacare

 Titled the American Health Care Act, the legislation calls for providing refundable tax credits based on a person's age and income.
 It keeps the Obamacare protections for those with pre-existing conditions, but it allows insurers to levy a 30% surcharge for a year on the premiums of those who let their coverage lapse.
 It lifts the taxes that Obamacare had imposed on the wealthy, insurers and prescription drug manufacturers.
 And it loosens or removes several of the health reform law's strict insurance reforms so that carriers can offer a wider -- and some say skimpier -- suite of policies.

-The bill also eliminates the enhanced federal match for Medicaid expansion starting in 2020 and caps the funding for the entire Medicaid program.
+The bill also eliminates the enhanced federal match for Medicaid expansion starting in 2020 and revamps the funding for the entire Medicaid program.

 The most glaring weakness of the GOP bill is that it will likely leave millions uninsured, experts said.
 Republican lawmakers have repeatedly skirted that question, but reviews of preliminary drafts by the Congressional Budget Office confirmed the problem, sources said.